silvercrypto888/platinum_ecosystem/your_first_token/README.md

 Where the placeholder variables with `%` symbols will be automatically filled in with the appropriate values.

-# What if the metadata initialization got screwed up, or if I wanted to change something later?
+# What if the metadata initialization got screwed up?
+Or if I wanted to change metadata later?

 Don't worry.
-Metadata is mutable by default.
-This means you can always just change it later (assuming you don't go out of your way to revoke your authority).
+Metadata is mutable: you have the authority to change it by default.
+This means you can always just change it later (assuming you don't deliberately revoke your authority).

-If you later want to update the metadata (after first initialization) using the create_metadata.bat script, you will first need to edit it as follows:
+If you later want to update the metadata (after first initialization): run the `update_metadata.bat` script, then run it and enter the metadata fields again, with updated values.
+It will run:

-1. Find the line `spl-token initialize-metadata %MINT_ADDRESS% "%T_NAME%" "%T_TICKER%" "%T_URI%"`
+`spl-token update-metadata %MINT_ADDRESS% name "%T_NAME%"
+spl-token update-metadata %MINT_ADDRESS% symbol "%T_TICKER%"
-2. Replace with `spl-token update-metadata %MINT_ADDRESS% "%T_NAME%" "%T_TICKER%" "%T_URI%"`
+spl-token update-metadata %MINT_ADDRESS% uri "%T_URI%"`

-3. Save create_metadata.bat, then run it again and enter the metadata fields again, with updated values.
+Where the placeholder variables with `%` symbols will be automatically filled in with the appropriate values.

 # What next?

-You only created the token, but it currently has a supply of 0, because none of it was issued yet.
+You created the token, but currently it has a supply of 0, because none of it was minted yet.
 You may be asking how to issue a larger supply to get this token into the hands of more holders.
 That is a _very_ good question.

 One way to do that is to explore the [snapshot and airdrop tool](../airdrop) in this repo to achieve a wide initial distribution by airdropping the token to the top 20 holders of another existing token whose community you really like.
 This way, you won't have to create your own community and then distribute the tokens manually from scratch.